zachliu/airflow-python-sdk/docs/XComApi.md

 List XCom entries

 This endpoint allows specifying `~` as the dag_id, dag_run_id, task_id to retrieve XCOM entries for for all DAGs, DAG runs and task instances.
+XCom values won't be returned as they can be large.
+Use this endpoint to get a list of XCom entries and then fetch individual entry to get value.

 ### Example